VASPsol/VASPsol/README.md

 4. Apply the patch by running `patch -p1 < <patch_file>` in `<VASP_SRC>`.

 5. Compile VASP as you normally would.
+We recommend using the Intel Fortran compiler since this is the only compiler we have tested.

 ## Input